 There are a few spots we’ve traveled where a standard US-sized carry on suitcase is too big to be allowed.
 A few European airlines, in particular, only allow extra-small suitcases for carry on luggage.
-We have both this suitcase and this suitcase for that purpose.
-We prefer the first one, though the 2nd works fine, as well.
-Neither is the very best, most incredible suitcase ever, but both are very functional for the purpose.
+We have both this suitcase (19″) and this suitcase (true 21″ without any extra) for that purpose.
+Neither is the very best, most incredible suitcase ever, but both are functional for the purpose.

-If I’m being honest, we’re not terrifically picky about which specific packing cubes to use for luggage for families – only about using them.
+I don’t have super strong opinions about packing cubes beyond the fact that they are the BEST way to keep packing organized with kiddos.
 Especially with a lot of us, they are an absolute MUST for separating everyone’s clothing and any extras.
 They seriously help me keep my sanity with all the stuff while traveling!

 Dan freaking LOVES this backpack.
 It really is such an incredible family travel backpack with so much room and a zillion pockets.
 We love that each side opens up for easy access, and there are several outside pockets, as well.
 There’s a laptop sleeve and a waist strap and it’s waterproof (it comes with a waterproof cover but we’ve found it’s also pretty darn waterproof even without it), and it’s really comfortable.
 It holds a TON but doesn’t feel enormous, and we’ve never had trouble bringing it on as a carryon.